ethan-young/seccyd-wj-subtests/manuscript/README.md

 associated with subtest performance, except the Calculations and Applied Problems subtests.
 For Calculations, exposure to more family transitions was associated with significantly and meaningfully lower performance.
-For Applied Problems, more family transitions was associated with meaningfully lower performance, but this difference was not statistically different from zero (i.e., the association was not significant but was outside the ROPE).
+For Applied Problems, more family transitions were associated with meaningfully lower performance, but this difference was not statistically different from zero (i.e., the association was not significant but was outside the ROPE).

 Our inferential criteria suggest that exposure to family transitions was associated with intact overall WJ performance.
-Simple effects suggest that performance on most subtests was also mostly intact among those exposed to family transitions.
-However, for the Calculations subtest, more family transitions was related to reduced pattern of performance.
+Simple effects suggest that performance on most subtests was also largely intact among those exposed to family transitions.
+However, for the Calculations subtest, more family transitions were related to a pattern of reduced performance.

-**Family Poverty Variability (income-to-needs variability).** Models unpacking the effect of family poverty variability on WJ overall and subtest performance yielded surprising results.
-Specifically, the directions of all effects were opposite to analyses using family poverty average scores.
-For subtests that showed reduced performance at high *mean* levels of family poverty, we found enhanced performance at high levels of *variability* in family poverty.
-We believe such effects are driven by the fact that family poverty mean and variability scores are strongly negatively related (see Table 2), which has been reported before elsewhere (Li et al., 2018).
-That is, families experiencing more poverty tended to experience less income-to-needs variability.
+**Family Income Variability (*SD*).** Models unpacking the effect of family income variability on WJ overall and subtest performance yielded surprising results.
+Specifically, the directions of all effects were opposite to analyses using family income average scores.
+For subtests that showed reduced performance at high *mean* levels of family income disadvantage, we found enhanced performance at high levels of *variability* in family income.
+We believe such effects are driven by the fact that family income disadvantage mean and variability scores are strongly negatively related (*r* = -0.70), which has been reported before elsewhere (Li et al., 2018).
+That is, families experiencing more income disadvantage tended to experience less income variability.
 Put differently, richer families were more likely to experience income fluctuations.

-This raises questions about using income-to-needs variability as an indicator of unpredictability.
+This raises questions about using family income variability as an indicator of adversity.
 In most empirical cases, higher levels of harshness are associated with higher levels of unpredictability.
+Yet here, income variability and average income are correlated in the opposite direction.
 One possibility is that it matters how variability scores are computed over repeated measures of income.
 Thus, to unpack this issue, we conducted a set of secondary analyses that use different methods for computing variability over income-to-needs scores.
 We report analyses using different methods for quantifying variability in our Secondary Analyses (see <https://tinyurl.com/seccyd-wj-update1> for the update to our analysis plan).

-**Neighborhood Poverty Variability**.
-In contrast to family poverty variability, more neighborhood poverty variability was related to higher average neighborhood poverty.
-That is, families living in poor neighborhoods (more harsh) were more likely to experience variability in neighborhood poverty (unpredictability) from one to 54 months.
+**Neighborhood Socioeconomic Variability**.
+In contrast to family income variability, more neighborhood socioeconomic variability was related to higher average neighborhood socioeconomic disadvantage.
+That is, families living in more socioeconomically disadvantaged neighborhoods (more harsh) were more likely to experience variability in neighborhood economic disadvantage (more unpredictable) from one to 54 months (*r* = 0.31).
 Additionally, the associations between average and variability scores were moderate rather than strong (see Table 2).

-There was no main effect of neighborhood poverty variability on overall WJ scores (see Figure 4).
+There was no main effect of neighborhood socioeconomic variability on overall WJ scores (see Figure 4).
 There was only one significant interaction with subtest performance.
-High neighborhood poverty variability was associated with higher Audio-Visual Associations performance compared to overall performance.
+High neighborhood socioeconomic variability was associated with higher Audio-Visual Associations performance compared to overall performance.
 However, this effect was inside the ROPE, suggesting it was not meaningfully different from the overall effect.
-In addition, simple effects showed that high neighborhood poverty variability was not associated with performance on any subtest and all simple effects were inside the ROPE.
+In addition, simple effects showed that high neighborhood socioeconomic variability was not associated with performance on any subtest and all simple effects were inside the ROPE.

-Based on our inferential criteria, high neighborhood poverty variability was associated with intact performance for overall and individual subtest performance.
+Based on our inferential criteria, high neighborhood socioeconomic variability was associated with intact performance for overall and individual subtest performance.

-![***Figure 4.*** Results of models testing the effect of family transitions and neighborhood poverty variability on WJ performance.
-The top and bottom rows reflect family transitions and neighbhorhood poverty variability, respectivly.
+![**Figure 4.** Results of models testing the effect of family transitions and neighborhood socioeconomic variability on WJ performance.
+The top and bottom rows reflect family transitions and neighborhood socioeconomic variability, respectively.
 The left column plots the overall slope (thick black lines) against the subtest slopes across low to high unpredictability.
-Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectivly.
-The middle and right columns shows interaction and simple effects.
+Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectively.
+The middle and right columns show interaction and simple effects.
 Black horizontal lines are the main effect and zero for interactions and simple effects, respectively.
 The gray ribbon reflects the ROPE.
 Solid points indicate interactions and simple effects that are practically equivalent to the ROPE.
 Hollow points reflect interaction and simple effects that are outside the ROPE.
 Statistical significance for interactions (tested against the main effect) and simple effects (tested against zero) are flagged with significance stars.
 \*\*\* *p* \< .001, \*\* *p* \< .01, \* *p* \<
 .05](figures/markdown/Figure4-1.jpeg)

 ## Secondary Analyses

-Our primary analyses examining family poverty variability raised questions about its validity as an unpredictability measure.
+Our primary analyses examining family income variability raised questions about its validity as an adversity measure.
 Our secondary analyses were designed to address this issue and explore different methods of computing variability scores (see
 <https://tinyurl.com/seccyd-wj-update1> for the secondary analysis
 plan).

 We computed three types of variability scores over the income-to-needs data.
-The first was identical to our primary analyses; we computed a simple within-person standard deviation of income-to-needs from 1 to 54 months.
+The first was identical to our primary analyses; we computed a within-person standard deviation of income-to-needs from 1 to 54 months.
 Second, we computed residual standard deviations (Li et al., 2018).
 To do so, we fit a linear slope to each participant’s income-to-needs data, extracted residual scores, and computed the standard deviation of these residuals.

 The last method computed percent change scores over each participant’s income-to-needs data.
-In time series analysis, percent change reflects how much a score changes relative to the previous time point.
-For example, if one’s income is \\1,000 at time point 1 and increases to
-\\1,500 at time point 2, their percent change score would be .50 or 50% (\\500 increase is half of income at timepoint 1).
-The percent change score is always relative to the previous timepoint so if income increases another \\500 at timepoint 3, the percent change score would be .33 or 33% (\\500 is 1/3 of timepoint 2 income of \\1500).
+In time series analysis, percent change reflects how much a score changes relative to the previous time point and scales income accordingly.
+For example, if one’s income is \$1,000 at one time point and increases to \$1,500 at the next time point, their percent change score would be .50 or 50% (\$500 increase is half of income at the first time point).
+The percent change score is always relative to the previous time point so if income increases another \$500 at time point 3, the percent change score would be .33 or 33% (\$500 is 1/3 of the second time point income of \$1,500).
+For low income families, percent change scores can account for the fact that smaller income fluctuations have a larger impact: a family with a monthly income of
+\$1,500 that loses \$500 the next month (33% of their income) is impacted more than a family earning \$5,000 a month (10% of their income).
 After computing percent change scores for each assessment, we averaged percent change scores to create a single percent change score per participant.

-Simple and residual standard deviation family poverty scores were strongly related to both each other and to the average family poverty (see Table 3).
-However, average percent change scores were only weakly related to simple and residual standard deviation scores.
-In addition, average percent change scores were weakly and negatively related to family poverty average scores (see Table 3).
-That is, families experiencing higher poverty also experienced larger average percent changes over time.
-This is interesting for two reasons.
-First, at least empirically, prior research would expect harsher environments to also be more unpredictable (Belsky et al., 2012; Brumbach et al., 2009; Ellis et al., 2009; Simpson et al., 2012; Szepsenwol et al., 2015).
-For other indicators of unpredictability in the current work, this is the case.
+Simple and residual standard deviation family income scores were strongly related to both each other and to the average family income disadvantage (see Table 3).
+However, average percent change scores were only weakly related to income standard deviation and residual standard deviation scores.
+In addition, average percent change in income scores were weakly and positively related to mean family income disadvantage scores (*r* = 0.17, see Table 3).
+That is, families experiencing higher mean levels of income disadvantage also experienced larger average percent changes in income over time.
+This aligns with prior conceptual and empirical work that expects and finds that harsher environments tend to be more unpredictable (Belsky et al., 2012; Brumbach et al., 2009;
-Second, families experiencing higher poverty have less income.
-This means smaller changes in income have a larger impact: a family with a monthly income \\1,500 that loses \\500 the next month is impacted far more than a family that earns \\5,000.
+Ellis et al., 2009; Simpson et al., 2012; Szepsenwol et al., 2015).

 ![](figures/markdown/unnamed-chunk-7-1.png)

-After computing each type of family poverty variability scores, we ran three analyses with each as the primary predictor.
+After computing each type of family income variability scores, we ran three analyses with each as the primary predictor.
 We used the same modeling strategy, covariates, and inferential criteria as our primary analyses.
-Findings revealed similar patterns for both simple and residual standard deviation scores: more variability in family poverty was associated with enhanced performance, in contrast to the negative associations with average family poverty (see Figure 5).
-Again, we believe this is an artifact of the relation between family poverty average and variability scores.
+Findings revealed similar patterns for both simple and residual standard deviation scores: more variability in family income was associated with enhanced performance, in contrast to the negative associations with average family income disadvantage (see Figure 5).
+Again, we believe this is an artifact of the relation between family income average and variability scores.

-In contrast, however, average family percent change scores did not follow this pattern.
-Instead, higher percent changes were consistent with intact overall WJ test performance.
-The only subtest that differed from the overall effect was the Calculations subtest, which showed that higher percent changes was associated with a significant, but not meaningful, reduction in performance.
-Simple effects showed higher percent changes were associated with intact performance for all subtests except the Auditory Processing subtest, which was meaningfully more positive but not statistically different from zero.
+In contrast, however, average family percent change in income did not follow this pattern.
+Instead, higher percent changes in income were consistent with intact overall WJ test performance.
+The only subtest that differed from the overall effect was the Calculations subtest, which showed that higher percent changes in income was associated with a significant, but not meaningful, reduction in performance.
+Simple effects showed higher percent changes in income were associated with intact performance for all subtests except the Auditory Processing subtest, which was meaningfully more positive but not statistically different from zero.

-![***Figure 5.*** Results of models testing the effect of different family poverty varibility scores on WJ performance.
-The top, middle, and bottom rows reflect simple standard deviation, residual standard deviation, and average percent change in family poverty from one to 54 months.
-The left column plots the overall slope (thick black lines) against the subtest slopes across low to high variation in family poverty Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectivly.
-The middle and right columns shows interaction and simple effects.
+![**Figure 5.** Results of models testing the effect of different family income variability scores on WJ performance.
+The top, middle, and bottom rows reflect simple standard deviation, residual standard deviation, and average percent change in family income from one to 54 months.
+The left column plots the overall slope (thick black lines) against the subtest slopes across low to high variation in family income Unfaded and faded lines are practically inequivalent and equivalent to the overall slope, respectively.
+The middle and right columns show interaction and simple effects.
 Black horizontal lines are the main effect and zero for interactions and simple effects, respectively.
 The gray ribbon reflects the ROPE.
 Solid points indicate interactions and simple effects that are practically equivalent to the ROPE.
 Hollow points reflect interaction and simple effects that are outside the ROPE.
 Statistical significance for interactions (tested against the main effect) and simple effects (tested against zero) are flagged with significance stars.
 \*\*\* *p* \< .001, \*\* *p* \< .01, \* *p* \<
 .05](figures/markdown/Figure5-1.jpeg)